tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 A problem with `f3` is that it relies on the global variable `count`.
 Global variables are generally a bad idea because other code in the program could modify `count` in a way that makes `f3` work incorrectly.
-We also need the ugly statement `global count` to tell Python that `count` is the global variable defined outside the function.
+We also need the ugly statement `global count` to tell Python that the *global* `count` defined outside the function is the variable to use.

 How could we re-write `f3` so that it doesn't use a global variable?
 One way that *doesn't* work is this: